Breast Cancer Screening

-The U.S. Preventive Services Task Force sent representatives to the American College of Obstetricians and Gynecologists’ Consensus Conference on January 28 to 29 to present the evidence that informed our 2016 final recommendations on screening for breast cancer.
-Our conference presentation is available here, so patients and health care professionals can learn more about the science we reviewed and our statements during the meeting.
+The U.S. Preventive Services Task Force is planning to send representatives to the American College of Obstetricians and Gynecologists’ Consensus Conference on January 28 to 29 to present the evidence that informed our 2016 final recommendations on screening for breast cancer.
+Our conference presentation will also be posted on our Web site following the meeting, so patients and health care professionals can learn more about the science we reviewed and our statements during the meeting.
 We are looking forward to this meeting and to having a constructive conversation that is focused on areas of agreement in order to best help women as they make decisions about their health care.

 The Task Force is congressionally mandated to develop evidence-based recommendations that focus on preventive services provided in the primary care setting.
 While we value the important discussions that will take place in this conference, particularly those that will communicate to patients and clinicians the areas of agreement among our organizations, the Task Force’s processes require that our guidelines be based on the scientific evidence and do not permit us to sign on to consensus guidelines.
 We are encouraged by the strong convergence among the Task Force, the American Cancer Society, and other conference participants around the following points and hope that they are communicated effectively.
 In our view, important areas of convergence include:

 - Mammography is an important tool to reduce breast cancer mortality.

 - The benefits of mammography increase with age, with the greatest benefit for women between the ages of 50 and 74.